 Ⅲ. Application of low pressure die casting

-Low-pressure die casting is the earliest anti-gravity casting technology, which has been used in industrial production since the 1940s.
-Today, low pressure die casting is mainly used to produce aluminum castings and magnesium castings, such as automobile wheel hubs, cylinder blocks, cylinder heads, pistons, missile casings, impellers, wind wheels and other complex-shaped castings.
-In addition, low pressure die casting can also be used to produce small copper alloy castings, such as pipe fittings and bathroom faucets.
+Unlike nuclear castings, low-pressure die casting is the earliest anti-gravity casting technology, which has been used in industrial production since the 1940s.
+Today, low-pressure die casting is mainly used to produce aluminum castings and magnesium castings, such as automobile wheel hubs, cylinder blocks, cylinder heads, pistons, missile casings, impellers, wind wheels, and other complex-shaped castings.
+In addition, low-pressure die casting can also be used to produce small copper alloys castings, such as pipe fittings and bathroom faucets.